Biden’s choice of Ron Klain to run White House signals rejection of Trump-era chaos

 But he returned to the White House to become the point man for the administration’s response to the Ebola outbreak, which has now made him one of the Democratic Party’s go-to experts for responding to the coronavirus.

 “It’s hard to prove a counterfactual, but I believe that Ron Klain is the reason we did not have an Ebola epidemic in the United States,” said Valerie Jarrett, a former senior adviser to Obama.
-“He is well respected by all the people I have worked with.”
+“He is well respected by all the people with whom I have worked.”

+When Klain was chief Democratic counsel of the Senate Judiciary Committee, Sen. Christopher A. Coons (D-Del.) served as an intern there.
+About a quarter century later, they worked together again on the U.S. response to Ebola.
+“Ron Klain brought focus, professionalism, no drama, high competency to our Ebola response,” said Coons, who led the Senate Foreign Relations subcommittee on Africa.

 But Klain has not escaped the friction that is a constant at the highest reaches of government.
 He resigned as chief of staff to Gore in 1999, in the middle of Gore’s presidential campaign, after it emerged that he was in the room with President Bill Clinton when the president called a reporter for a story about the Gore campaign’s struggles.